x4e/javaception/README.md

 You can edit files in the repository and test them by running `mvn verify` (make sure you have maven and a jdk installed).

-Once you are happy with your changes you can submit them by following the guide here: https://git-send-email.io/.
+Once you are happy with your changes you can submit them by following the guide at https://git-send-email.io/ and using the mailing list `~x4e/javaception@lists.sr.ht`.

+# Discussion and Support

+If you want to discuss the project, request support, or just send your appreciation, send an email to the official mailing list at `~x4e/javaception@lists.sr.ht`.
+You can also subscribe to the mailing list at https://lists.sr.ht/~x4e/javaception.

 # Licensing